 We covered this pack in much more detail in our Salomon Active 8 Running Vest-Pack Review and don’t want to re-post the same stuff here.
 To summarise, we are very impressed with this setup.
 The Active 8 others the best of both worlds for long-distance trail runners and those looking to compete in ultra events.

-You get 2 x 500ml Salomon soft flaks with this vest-pack and these are well placdon the chest area.
-There are additionalpockets for other snacks and essentails and a larger compartment at the rear.
-I really like the cords running across the back of the pack.
-If you end up removing a few items at once like a running jacket, headtorch and leggings – you can draw the cords and compress the remaining items down.
+You get 2 x 500ml Salomon soft flasks with this vest-pack, which are well placed on the chest area—additional pockets for other snacks and essentials and a larger compartment at the rear.
+I like the cords running across the back of the pack.
+If you remove a few items at once like a running jacket, headtorch and leggings – you can draw the cords and compress the remaining items down.

 Salomon Active Skin 8 PROS & CONS

 - Comfortable and light fit to the pack

 - More affordable than the Inov8 Ultra Pro 5